 How Can I Serve Ratatouille?

 Ratatouille is a wonderful side dish with just about any main course or a stand-alone vegan main course served with crusty bread.
 You can serve it over cooked bulgar wheat, rice or quinoa.
-It also mades a delicious sauce for pasta.
+It also mades a delicious sauce for spaghetti or pasta shapes.
 You can also use it instead of roast vegetables and tomato sauce in my Vegetarian Lasagna Pasta Bake.
 However you serve ratatouille, this versatile dish is a delicious addition to your menus and meal plans.

 Printable Ratatouille Recipe